Microbiology, pathogenesis, and epidemiology of anthrax

 Bacillus anthracis, which causes anthrax, was the first clearly recognized bacterial pathogen.
 The life cycle of the organism was unraveled by Koch, who recognized the importance of dormant anthrax spores in the perpetuation of the organism in soil.
-These studies eventually led to Koch's postulates that have been the cornerstone for establishing a specific pathogen as the causative agent of human and animal diseases.
+These studies eventually helped to underpin Koch's postulates, a milestone in establishing specific pathogens as the causative agents of human and animal diseases.
 Pasteur created the first successful antibacterial vaccine by successfully attenuating strains of B. anthracis and then proving that these strains could protect sheep from infection with fully virulent strains.

 The microbiology, pathogenesis, and epidemiology of anthrax will be reviewed here.
 The clinical manifestations, diagnosis, treatment, and prevention of anthrax are discussed separately.
 (See "Clinical manifestations and diagnosis of anthrax" and "Treatment of anthrax" and "Prevention of anthrax".)

 B. anthracis is a sporulating gram-positive rod (picture 1).
 It is nonmotile and grows rapidly at 37ºC on blood agar plates under aerobic conditions.
 Individual colonies are nonhemolytic and sticky.
-A gamma bacteriophage can be used to confirm the identity of the organism, and polymerase chain reaction (PCR) techniques can be used to identify as few as three spores of B. anthracis in a single specimen.
-All virulent strains are pathogenic in mice.
+A gamma bacteriophage can be used to confirm the identity of the organism, and polymerase chain reaction techniques can be used to identify as few as three spores of B. anthracis in a single specimen.

-●pX01 (184.5 kbp) is required for the production of the three exotoxinsTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+Portals of entry and dissemination — B. anthracis can invade the body by four routes: gastrointestinal, transcutaneous, pulmonary, and direct parenteral injection.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Mikesell P, Ivins BE, Ristroph JD, et al. Plasmids, Pasteur, and anthrax.
 ASM News 1983; 7:320.